 If you’ve been following along on our adventures for a while, you’ll know that we love a good class!
 When those classes are local, are creative and about sustainability, we’re especially into it!
 As a self-proclaimed millennial (the future looks bright!), we had the pleasure of spending an afternoon with Shannon Carey, founder of Three Roots Education.
 We learned about her business and vision, while learning to make sauerkraut, natural watercolor paint, and grow vegetables!
-Classes are held in Ridgefield (and beyond) for all ages – toddlers to adults.
+Her private workshops are for all ages – toddlers to adults.

 Post sponsored by Three Roots Education